 Yet before you stick them on your home, understand these key need-to-knows.

 1Want solar panels?
-Now's the time
+How to install

 Install solar panels and you get paid a 'feed-in tariff' for the energy produced, even if you use it yourself.
 The tariff you get depends on when your panels are fully installed and registered.
 Once you've done that, your rate's guaranteed for 20 years.